 Our learning companion for facilitators is a self-learning portfolio tool for those, that want to work on their professional development.
 It accompanies you during facilitation work and serves you as a self-assessment, documentation and planning tool.
 From the content:

 - Checklists and tools for self-learning

 - Attitude and learning goals

 - The concrete training

 The idea of this learning companion is to support facilitators' self-development as professionals.
 What you save here represents in sum our portfolio of competences and your characteristics.
 It can be filled in any form, if writing, painting, drawing or however it is comfortable for you to express yourself.

 Competence Model for Youth Workers

-SALTO Training developed a competence model building upon existing ideas related to learning mobility and to the competences of youth workers.
+SALTO Training created a competence model building upon existing ideas related to learning mobility and to the competences of youth workers.
 Furthermore, they analyzed existing practise in international youth work.
 The organization came up with a competence model consisting on eight competence fields.
 Each field differentiates between knowledge, skills, behavior and attitude.